solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `RpcPrioritizationFee<object>`
   - `slot: <u64>` - Slot in which fee was observed
-  - `prioritizationFee: <u64>` - a fee paid by at least one successfully landed transaction, specified in increments of 0.000001 lamports
+  - `prioritizationFee: <u64>` - the per-compute-unit fee paid by at least one successfully landed transaction, specified in increments of 0.000001 lamports

 #### Example: